dmvolume/git-branching-project/README.md

 This is the feature 2 branch
 - Here are some updates to feature 2
 - Here are some more updates

+## Feature 3 branch

+This is the feature 3 branch